Chapter 3.27

 The American Rescue Plan (“ARP”) Act of 2021 provides funds to local governments to assist with recovery efforts related to the COVID-19 public health emergency.
 Vanderburgh County (the “County”) has received a total of Thirty-Five Million Two Hundred Forty-Four Thousand Seven Hundred Thirty Dollars ($35,244,730.00) in ARP funds (the “Funds”) to date.

-ARP requires each recipient to establish a local fund for the grant money, to identify the uses for which the recipient intends to use the grant money, and to adopt a plan detailing the use of the Funds.
+ARP requires each recipient to establish a local fund for the grant money to identify the uses for which the recipient intends to use the grant money and to adopt a plan detailing the use of the Funds.
 The County previously adopted a preliminary ARP Coronavirus Local Fiscal Recovery Fund Utilization Plan (the “Plan”), which is Exhibit A of County Ordinance 21-012, and a First Amendment by adding the listed project expenditures numbered one (1) through five (5).
-The County further amended the Plan by adding projects number six (6) through twenty-four (24) and identifying the category for which it intends to use the Funds for that category.
-The County amends the Plan by adding projects twenty-five (25) and twenty-six (26) and increasing funding for project twenty-four (24).
-Following appropriation by the Vanderburgh County Council as the fiscal body, the Board of Commissioners adopt the following Amendment to Exhibit A by amending the respective sections of the Plan and adding the sections as listed below.
-Any section not listed below shall continue as enacted and unaffected by this Amendment.
+The County further amended the Plan by adding project number six (6) through twenty-seven (27) and identifying the category for which it intends to use the Funds for the use category.
+Now the County amends the Plan by amending projects three (3), four (4), five (5) and eight (8); and by adding projects twenty-eight (28) and twenty-nine (29) as identified herein.
 As further guidance and directives become available, the County may further amend the Plan.
 In accordance with Section 603(c)(1)(c) of the Social Security Act and Vanderburgh County Ordinance 10-21-012, the County plans to use the Funds as follows:

 1. Broadband - $9,900,000.00